wso2/k8s-api-operator/README.md

 - Note:
-> If the namespace is not provided, default namespace will be used.
-The namespace used in all the commands must match.
+> Namespace and replicas are optional parameters and default values will be used if they are not provided.
+However, the namespace used in all the commands related to particular API name must match.

 ##### Incorporating analytics to the k8s operator